flutter/website/src/content/app-architecture/case-study/ui-layer.md

     </figcaption>
 </figure>

-1. New state is provided to the ViewModel from a Repository
+1. New state is provided to the ViewModel from a Repository.
-2. The ViewModel updates its UI state to reflect the new data
+2. The ViewModel updates its UI state to reflect the new data.
-3. ViewModel.notifyListeners is called, alerting the View of new UI State
+3. ViewModel.notifyListeners is called, alerting the View of new UI State.
 4. The View (widget) re-renders.

 For example, when the user navigates to the Home screen and the ViewModel is